 Want to know what happens and what to do when baby falls off the bed?
-Are you worried baby may have a brain injury after he fell off the bed while sleeping or on the changing table?
-I’m going to share with you important tips of what to do if baby fell off the bed but seems ok.
+Are you worried your baby may have a brain injury after he fell off the bed while sleeping or on the changing table?
+I’m going to share with you important tips of what to do when baby falls off the bed.
 But, first know that even though this is a scary experience, you’re not the only parent going through this.

 In fact, did you know that in children under age 1, falls account for over 50 percent of nonfatal injuries? (source).
 It happened to me and my hubby with our first child and then with our twins.
 We were so scared and worried of course, but one thing that we learned from those experiences is to not panic.

 You need to be calm in order to make rational decisions during serious injuries and in order to look out for the warning signs that deserve a visit to the emergency room right away!
 When baby falls off the bed, time slows down and a number of things can run through your mind.
 I’m here to answer your questions and to give you tips of what to do after.

 I’m a life coach for moms who helps moms stress LESS and enjoy motherhood MORE!
 If you want 1:1 support to help you feel more confident as a mom, deal with stressful situations in a calm way and support around raising a baby and being a first time mom, click here!
 I can help you 🙂

 Pediatrics baby fall off the bed and hit head questions:

 1.Can a baby falling cause brain damage?

 The quick answer to this question is NO. Baby falling and hitting his head does not mean he has brain damage.
 Even though baby’s head is delicate and sensitive, it protects baby’s brain.
 The fall needs to impact the brain directly in some way to be considered brain damage.

 If you’re a first time mom, make sure to read my ebook “The first time mom” where I teach you how to rock the first year of motherhood so that you can feel confident in knowing exactly what to do as a mom!